pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 the world, and everything else associated.
 The great decision we collectively face is whether to come together and establish a commons for scholarly and scientific research, or to continue doing things the way they have been done for so long, having some vague hope for positive change.
+We need to decide by our conduct and example whether societies of researchers are really capable or not of establishing good governance from reflection and choice, or whether we are forever destined to depend for their scholarly communications on accident and market forces.
 Without that choice, there is no Scholarly Commons nor indeed can there be, or at least not anything that will bring together and unite the researchers of the world in such a way.

 <span class="newthought">I see here an opportunity to do something</span> that
 never has been done before, something that would improve the lives of everyone,